Kerala couple, who abandoned newborn in church, were mocked for having 4th child, say police

 A young couple in their early 30s abandoned their newborn child in the premises of a church in Kochi on Friday night because they were ridiculed by their friends and relatives for having a fourth child, police said on Sunday.

 Bitto Davis (32) and his wife Pravitha Davis (30) were arrested in the wee hours of Saturday from their home in Wadakkanchery in Thrissur district, 90 kilometres from Kochi, after they were identified on CCTV cameras.
 While one visual showed the duo entering the premises of St George’s Forane Church in Edapally, along with their baby and one of the children, the other video showed Bitto planting a kiss on the forehead of the newborn before leaving her by the side of a pillar inside a stall.
-The church, a major pilgrimage centre for Roman Catholics, had celebrated its annual feast earlier this month for which the stalls were raised.
+The church, a major pilgrimage centre for Roman Catholics, had celebrated its annual feast last month for which the stalls were raised.

 The newborn was found by church officials who immediately alerted the police, following which the couple was arrested, produced before a magistrate and sent to remand.